 Social determinants of health, such as access to food and shelter, can affect overall health by as much as 80%.
 Awareness and education of social determinants of health and their effect on family caregivers have large-scale benefits beyond individual families.

-For example, clinicians aware of common barriers caregivers face can guide them to the right resources.
-They can also conceivably influence policy proposals (workplace benefits for caregivers, respite care options, community supports, etc.) to enhance their patients’ quality of life.
+For example, clinicians aware of common barriers facing caregivers can guide them to the right resources.
+They can also influence policy proposals (workplace benefits for caregivers, respite care options, community supports, etc.) to enhance patients’ quality of life.

 Caregiver Burden Disproportionately Affects Underrepresented Groups